 FIG.3.23.
-Estimates of the MOC in the Atlantic Ocean from the Argo/Altimetry estimate at 41°N (black; Willis 2010), the RAPID-WATCH/MOCHA/WBTS 26°N array (red; Cunningham et al. 2007 not in ref list), and the German/NOAA MOVE array at 16°N (blue; Send et al. 2011) are shown versus year.
+Estimates of the MOC in the Atlantic Ocean from the Argo/Altimetry estimate at 41°N (black; Willis 2010), the RAPID-WATCH/MOCHA/WBTS 26°N array (red; Rayner et al. 2010), and the German/NOAA MOVE array at 16°N (blue; Send et al. 2011) are shown versus year.
 All time series have a three-month second-order butterworth low pass filter applied.
 Horizontal lines are the mean transport during similar time periods as listed in the corresponding text.
 Dashed lines are the trends for each series over the same time period.
 For the MOVE data the net zonal and vertical integral of the deep circulation represents the lower limb of the MOC (with a negative sign for the southward flow) and hence a stronger negative southward flow represents an increase in the MOC.

 FIG.3.24. (a) Daily estimates at 26.5°N of the strength of the meridional heat transport (blue line) and its associated temperature transport components, the Florida Current (green), wind-driven Ekman transport (red) and the geostrophic interior (black), as measured by the UK National Environmental Research Council (NERC) Rapid Climate Change Program (RAPID-WATCH), the National Science Foundation’s Meridional Overturning and Heat transport Array proposal, and the NOAA Western Boundary Time Series project (WBTS).
 The high frequency heat transports have a 10-day low pass filter applied to the daily values (Rayner et al. 2010), the smooth curve (heavy lines) represent 90-day low pass filtered data.
 The annual averages of the transports for each year are shown in the associated color text (in PW). (b) MHT from 2012 (red), 2011 (dashed blue) and all other years (gray) plotted as a function of month.
 Thin horizontal dashed lines are annual mean values for 2012 (red), 2011 (blue), and all years (black).